 The Principal or designee shall report to the parents/guardians of a student who has been reported as a victim of bullying and to the parents/guardians of a student who has been reported as a perpetrator of bullying within 48 hours of receiving the report.
+Such notification may be made by telephone, writing or personal conference.
 Such notification will be made by telephone or personal conference, and in writing.
 The date, time, method, and location (if applicable) of such notification and communication shall be noted in the report.
 All notifications shall be consistent with the student privacy rights under the applicable provisions of the Family Educational Rights and Privacy Act of 1974 (FERPA).
 The notice shall include, at minimum, basic details of the alleged situation and timeframe of the investigation.